the-turing-way/the-turing-way/chapters/open_science.md

 Many of the most widely used research software is open source.
 Perhaps the paradigmatic example is the scikit-learn Python package for machine learning (Pedregosa et al., 2011), which, in the space of just over five years, has attracted over 500 unique contributors, 20,000 individual code contributions, and 2,500 article citations.
 Producing a comparable package using a traditional closed-source approach would likely not be feasible, and would, at the very least, have required a budget of tens of millions of dollars.
 While scikit-learn is clearly an outlier, hundreds of other open-source scientific packages that support much more domain-specific needs depend in a similar fashion on unsolicited community contributions e.g., the NIPY group of projects in neuroimaging (Gorgolewski et al., 2016).
 Importantly, such contributions not only result in new functionality from which the broader scientific community can benefit, but also regularly provide their respective authors with greater community recognition, and lead to new project and employment opportunities.

-Researchers that make use of open source projects often make changes to them such as adding features they need for their own research, or fixing bugs.
+Researchers that make use of open source software often make changes to them such as adding features they need for their own research, or fixing bugs.
 They can then contribute these improvements back to the main project so the wider community can take advantage of them.

 ### How running and contributing to open source software projects benefits you

 - Improve existing skills.
-Whether it’s coding, user interface design, graphic design, writing, or organizing, if you’re looking for practice, there’s a task for you on an open source project.
+Whether it’s coding, user interface design, graphic design, writing, or organizing, if you’re looking for practice, there’s a task for you on an open source software project.
 Further, open source necessitates cleaner, more maintainable code to enable collaboration between potentially thousands of people that may never meet.
 This helps to build and maintain good coding habits.
-Not to be underestimated are the people skills you can develop on open source projects.
+Not to be underestimated are the people skills you can develop on open source software projects.
 Open source offers opportunities to practice leadership and management skills, such as resolving conflicts, organizing teams of people, and prioritizing work.
 - Advance your career.
 By definition, all of your open source work is public and this presents opportunities:
   - Demonstrate technical ability.
 Technical interviews traditionally involve working on a simulated problem that can be tackled in a set amount of time with little additional context.
 Such simulations, by definition, aren't real world use cases, nor do they show what working with an applicant would be like.
 Open source provides visibility into both how a candidate solves problems, and how they work with others.
 You make a much more appealing employee if an employer can see the quality of your work and see you working with others over a long period of time rather than taking a chance on a single short, high-stress case which may not play to your strengths.
   - Reputation.
 Becoming an active member of the open source community can gain you a positive reputation which may bolster future job prospects
 - Meet people who are interested in similar things.
-Open source projects with warm, welcoming communities keep people coming back for years and many people form lifelong friendships through their participation in open source.
+Open source software projects with warm, welcoming communities keep people coming back for years and many people form lifelong friendships through their participation in open source.
 - Find mentors and teach others.
 Working with others on a shared project means you’ll have to explain how you do things, as well as ask other people for help.
 The acts of learning and teaching can be a fulfilling activity for everyone involved.

 #### Making your own work open source